xvik/spock-junit5/README.md

 * TestTemplateInvocationContextProvider - junit specific feature (no need for support)
 * TestInstanceFactory - impossible to support because spock does not delegate test instance creation
+* TestInstancePreConstructCallback - impossible to support because spock does not delegate test instance creation
 * LifecycleMethodExecutionExceptionHandler - could be supported, but it is very specific
 * InvocationInterceptor - same (very specific)
 * TestWatcher - no need in context of spock